Teoscar Hernández Preview, Player Props: Mariners vs. White Sox

 Teoscar Hernández At The Plate

-- Hernandez has an RBI in 45 of 124 games this season, with multiple RBI in 20 of them.
-He has also driven home three or more of his team's runs in three contests.
+- Hernandez has picked up an RBI in 36.0% of his games this year, with two or more RBI in 16.0% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.